ArchipelagoMW/Archipelago/worlds/rogue_legacy/docs/en_Rogue Legacy.md

 ## Where is the settings page?

-The [player settings page for this game](../player-settings) is located contains most of the options you need to configure and export a config file.
+The [player settings page for this game](../player-settings) contains most of the options you need to configure and export a config file.
 Some settings can only be made via YAML, but an explaination can be found in the [template yaml here](../../../static/generated/configs/Rogue%20Legacy.yaml).